 Ultimate Guide to Resource Management – Chapter 4

-Organizations are under increasing pressure to deliver advanced products with scare resources.
+Organizations are under increasing pressure to deliver advanced products and projects with scare resources.

 Which means resources must be optimally utilized and focused on the right projects.